yaduraj/paymentGateway/README.md

 <h2>Running the project</h2>
-1. Clone the repo from https://github.com/yaduraj/paymentGateway
+1. Clone the repo from https://github.com/yaduraj/paymentGateway<br>
-2. Linux /MacOS \
+2. Linux /MacOS
-   Run the following command from the root folder from the terminal: \
+   Run the following command from the root folder from the terminal:<br>
    sh startup.sh \

    Windows \